duylevietluu/rustlearn/week1/README.md

 ## Acknowledgments

-- This assignment is based on material from the Oberlin CS Department of System Programming.
+- This assignment is based on material from the course Systems Programming from Oberlin CS Department.